KiandaBPM/docs/content/docs/examples/inspection/inspect-form.md

 - **Date** - Representing the day of the inspection.
 - **Inspection checklist** - Checklist that will be filled out by an **Engineer.**
   - **Question** - Question asking the engineer to make a check on the inspection.
-  - **Pass or fail** - Radio list for with a yes or no indicating whether a check is passed or failed.
+  - **Pass or fail** - Radio list with a yes or no indicating whether a check is passed or failed.
   - **Comment** - Text box used by the engineer for any comments on a check.
   - **Upload file** - Upload file button used to upload an image.
   - **Image** - Image container that contains the uploaded image.